roymartinezblanco/AWS-Email-Webhook/README.md

 >Note: This example does not encrypt saved emails but you can do so within `SES`.

-This function rejects spam, parses the email looking for details like Account Name, property name, network, who activated (Human or API), etc. Once we know for what account/config the notification is for we will look for any configured Webhook from a file also in s3.
+This function rejects spam, parses the email looking for details like Account Name, property name, network, who activated (Human or API), etc. Once we know for what account/config the notification is for, we will look for any configured Webhook from a file also in s3.

 Configured Webhook?
-For this POC that I've created is a `JSON` file that will live in s3, this file will have any configured webhook for a give account/Property.
-The function once it has made sure it's not spam and it has the details of the activation, using the same details it will look for any webhook under the same accountname and propetyname.
-Once it finds a webhook for the current activation it will make a network request `GET` to the URL and with the `HTTP` headers configured.
+For this POC that I've created is a `JSON` file that will live in s3, this file will have any configured webhook for a given account/Property.
+Once the function has made sure it's not spam and it has the details of the activation, it will look for any webhook under the same accountname and propetyname using the same details.
+If it finds a webhook for the current activation it will make a network request `GET` to the URL and with the `HTTP` headers configured.

 ## Configuration Example

-As you can see you can add custom headers to the `headers` field if needed.
+As you can see you can add custom headers to the `headers` field, as well specifying the endpoint URL (URL Enconded).

 ```json
 {